mahim02580/Zillow-Data-Extractor/README.md

 # Zillow Data Extractor

-This script extracts rental listings (address, price, and property link) from a Zillow clone webpage and automatically submits each entry into a Google Form using Selenium.
+This script extracts rental listings (address, price, and property link) from a Zillow webpage and automatically submits each entry into a Google Form using Selenium.

 ### What the Script Does